zmaragdus/PortablePowerSupply/SPECIFICATIONS.md

 * Digital display must, at minimum, show actual output voltage and current.
 If additional area / capabilities exist, can also display output setpoints and any active faults (either a numeric code or an explicit statement).

 <H3> Software </H3>

+<H2> Documentation </H2>

+<H3> Text </H3>

+LaTeX will be the primary language used for generating documentation.

+The documentation will contain links to the datasheets of all

+* ICs
+* non-ceramic capacitors
+* inductors
+* filter components (e.g. ferrite bead)
+* connectors
+* user controls (e.g. buttons and wheels)
+* PCB material specifications
+* other electronic modules (e.g. display unit)

+The datasheets for all ICs and modules should be downloaded and stored in the "ds" folder.

+<H3> Images </H3>

+Images created in a software program will be saved as vector images (.svg) and converted to PDF files for inclusion in the LaTeX files.
+Use the same filename for both the .svg file and the .pdf file.
+This allows for batch regeneration of all images.

+Photo images shall be saved as JPEG files.